 1) make sure they are getting both physical AND mental exercise

 Physical exercise is easy.
-Take them for a run, play fetch with a chuck-it, go for a long hike, etc. Mental exercise is more often what is lacking in the dogs routine.
+Take them for a run, play fetch with a chuck-it, go for a long hike, use a treadmill, etc. Mental exercise is more often what is lacking in the dog’s routine.
 Hit google for ideas, but searching games are one great way of wearing out your dog’s brain.
 Rapid fire commands for skills they already know also works well.
 Learning a new skill is another.
 There are a wide variety of toys/puzzles that you can purchase.
 I cannot stress this enough.
 If your dog is not getting appropriate outlets for its drive and energy, you will have very limited success, if any, trying to teach an “off switch”.

 2) remove their physical outlet